Sponsor a Young Person’s future

 Gangs and Youth Violence

-LIFEbeat welcomes many young people from this sector.
-Our main partner is Fight for Peace.
-The partnership has proved to be highly effective in offering a transformative intervention, helping these young people turn their lives around.
+LIFEbeat welcomes many young people who are affected by gangs and violence.
+Our work in partnership with other organisations has proved to be highly effective in offering a transformative intervention, helping these young people turn their lives around.

 Looked After Children